acidtone/code-journal/README.md

     2. Get it working with the original code
     3. Refactor it to use only page endpoints without the `load()`, if possible.
 - **Brute force**:
+    - Added some posts.
+A format decision I need to make:
+        - Should there be a 1-to-1 for posts per day?
+For example, I might have two sessions on the same day that don't relate to each other.
+            - Option 1: one file per day named `MMM-MM-DD.md`
+            - Option 2: multiple posts allowed per day but will have to add more to the file name, like `YYYY-MM-DD-some-title.md`
+        - Not sure which I like best yet.
+One grievance is I need to repeat the date in the file name and in the front matter.
+It's a slight inconvenience but also rubs against my goal of lightening quick posting.
+Right now I just add a date to a mile-long README.

 ---